Training ethical, relational, multiculturally-competent, psychologists who are equipped for individual, couples, and group therapy.

 Licensed Clinical Psychologist

 I have been a licensed psychologist in Illinois since 2018.
 I utilize an integrative, feminist-developmental approach to supervision.
 To me, this approach means I adapt supervision and training to each supervisee’s needs, developmental level, and training goals.
-This approach also means I value exploration of: personal-professional integration, parallel processes, cultural identities (our own and clients), giving and receiving of feedback, and dynamics of power, privilege, and oppression in the therapy room and supervision space.
-I especially enjoy fostering supervisee’s self-awareness, theoretical knowledge, professional identity, social justice advocacy, and cultural-competence.
-I am excited to share my integration of Relational-Cultural Theory, Somatic Experiencing, and Acceptance and Commitment Theory and to learn from supervisees’ theoretical orientations and knowledge!
+I highly value fostering trust, authenticity, connection, and a balance of independence and support within the supervision relationship.
+My approach also means we use supervision to explore personal-professional integration, parallel processes, cultural identities (our own and clients), and dynamics of power, privilege, and oppression in the therapy space and within the supervision relationship.
+I especially enjoy fostering supervisee’s self-awareness, professional identity, social justice advocacy, and cultural-competence.
+I am excited to share my use of Relational-Cultural Theory, ACT, and Somatic Experiencing, as well as to learn from supervisee’s theoretical orientations and knowledge!

 Dr. Kurt Stevens, PsyD